 Never open the radiator cap when the cooling system is hot.
 For safety's sake, cover cap with a rag and open slowly.
 Sudden opening of the cap could provoke the escape of boiling coolant and result in scalding.

 Protect the environment.

-Do not harm the environment by spilling oil.
-Dispose of oil in an environmentally friendly manner.
+Do not harm the environment by spilling coolant.
+Dispose of coolant in an environmentally friendly manner.

 Special tool

 Use suitable manual pump with manometer or pressurized-air hose with suitable pressure reduction valve for testing.